John-Kingham/random-old-books/README.md

 - User Experience Design
   - I read a UX book ([The Elements of User Experience](http://www.jjg.net/elements/)) and used it to guide me through the user experience design process.
 - User Personas
-  - I used Microsoft Co-Pilot to help me develop the user personas.
+  - I used Microsoft Co-Pilot to help me develop the user personas and most of the copy for the site.
 - Wireframes
   - I built the wireframes using [Wireframe.cc](https://www.wireframe.cc).
 - Colour Palette